This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Cognitive Impairment

 Occupational therapy is also beneficial to children with cerebral palsy who have cognitive impairment.
-Daily routines set up with reminders help cognitively impaired children with daily chores such as remembering to dress, brushing their teeth, and other tasks needed to get ready for the day.
+Daily routines with reminders help cognitively impaired children with everyday chores such as remembering to dress, brushing their teeth, and other tasks needed to get ready for the day.

 Motor Impairment